sbhodgy/Simple-CICD-Example/README.md

 This repository contains a simple example that compiles and tests C++ code on any push or pull request to the main branch using GitHub Actions.

-The example code and tests are based on the following demo:
+The example code and tests are based on the following demo: [Introduction to Google Test and CMake](https://youtu.be/Lp1ifh9TuFI)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Lp1ifh9TuFI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>